okta/okta-aws-cli/README.md

 #### Okta Access Policy

-On the custom authorization server panel select "Access Policies" this is at `Security > API > [the authorization server] > Access Policies`.
+On the authorization server panel select "Access Policies" this is at `Security > API > [the server] > Access Policies`.
 Then select "Add New Access Policy", give it a name and description.
 Also, select "Assign to" > "The following clients" and assign to the established Okta service app.
 Save the policy.